tada-team/tdproto-sphinx/docs/data_index.rst

   :field items array[string] omitempty: Items of the task
   :field assignee `tdproto-JID` omitempty: User who was assigned the task
   :field deadline string omitempty: Deadline time, if any
-  :field public boolean omitempty: Is task public
+  :field public boolean omitempty: Is task or group public for non-guests
   :field remind_at string omitempty: Fire a reminder at this time
   :field task_status string omitempty: Task status
   :field importance number omitempty: Task importance